Is Leasing a Car a Good Financial Decision?

 You'll always have a car payment if you continue to lease

-You won't have anything to show for your money at end of lease
+You won't have anything to show for your money at the end of a lease

 The dealer may assess additional fees, such as mileage overage charges